 - Status changed from Assigned to Closed

 The BP Addon needn't to be reinstalled anymore with the new version.
 Modules should from now on only use sites.xml or the routing.modules.xml to be separated from "native" icinga logic.

 Unfortunately, the pnp integration can't be handled that way, as it modifies the xml templates - perhaps we find a solution for that in the next release :)

-#4 Updated by dnsmichi about 3 years ago
+#4 Updated by dnsmichi over 5 years ago

 - Status changed from Closed to Assigned

 - Target version changed from 1.3 to 1.4

 i want to keep track fo that for the next release, so re-opened.